 Here’s something most of you will agree on:

 Books are magnificent, and so is the process of reading them.
 It’s magical: reading inspires, educates, changes our perspectives, and evolves imagination.
 Books allow us to travel through worlds and time, grow skills, and see the universe as viewed by others.
+And another perk of going to the library?
+You can score free museum tickets.

 But what if I tell you that books can make you healthier?
 This effect is known as bibliotherapy and proven to treat depression as well as other personal issues and medical diagnoses.